GSA/digitalgov.gov/visual-design/mobile.md

 ## Can you understand key information and perform critical tasks on a mobile device?

+### Why it’s important
-**Why it’s important**: Miyako just lost her job and canceled her home internet to stretch her budget.
-She only uses her cell phone to browse the internet; Reza is recovering from a stroke and slowly relearning how to use his arm.
+- Miyako just lost her job and canceled her home internet to stretch her budget.
+She only uses her cell phone to browse the internet.
+- Reza is recovering from a stroke and slowly relearning how to use his arm.
 He uses his phone to help him find information on the web.

 ### Steps to take
 - Make sure you can reach primary actions easily with either right or left thumbs.